Health Informatics, M.S.

 With no GRE requirement and its fully online format, this program offers you the convenience and value needed to earn your graduate degree and increase your potential in furthering your career.
 Through the M.S. in Health Informatics program, you will develop professional knowledge and skills in the following areas: electronic data interchange (EDI) technologies, interoperability standards, risk assessment, clinical decision support systems (CDSS), tele-health, healthcare software requirements specification, systems analysis and design.
-Students are admitted to the program two times per year in August and January.
+Students are admitted to the program twice per year in August and January.

 Upon completion of the program, students will be prepared to:

 - Interpret raw data to produce better business decisions